zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

 In order to get started with building, follow these steps:

 - Create a Fauna Account — you can sign up [here](https://dashboard.fauna.com/accounts/register?utm_source=polygon.technology&utm_medium=referral&utm_campaign=docs-tutorial).
-- Create a Metamask Wallet with Polygon’s Test Network (Mumbai-Testnet) configured.
+- Create a MetaMask Wallet with Polygon’s Test Network (Mumbai-Testnet) configured.
-    - First, get set up with Metamask [here](/docs/develop/metamask/tutorial-metamask.md).
+    - First, get set up with MetaMask [here](/docs/develop/metamask/tutorial-metamask.md).
 Make sure you save your Secret Recovery Phrase.
-    - Then, configure the Mumbai-Testnet on your Metamask by following the instructions [here](/docs/develop/metamask/config-polygon-on-metamask.md).
+    - Then, configure the Mumbai-Testnet on your MetaMask by following the instructions [here](/docs/develop/metamask/config-polygon-on-metamask.md).
-- Once you have Metamask set up and configured for the Mumbai-Testnet, you’ll need some MATIC to add to your wallet
+- Once you have MetaMask set up and configured for the Mumbai-Testnet, you’ll need some MATIC to add to your wallet
     - MATIC is the native cryptocurrency of the Polygon network and it’s used to pay network fees, for staking, and also for governance to the Polygon blockchain (MATIC holders can vote on Polygon changes).
 In the context of this project, you will need MATIC to pay gas fees that are charged for each transaction.
 You can learn more about MATIC [here](https://www.kraken.com/en-us/learn/what-is-polygon-matic).
     - To get started, use the [MATIC faucet](https://faucet.polygon.technology/) to get free MATIC sent to your wallet (note: this MATIC will only be available on the Mumbai-Testnet and is only for development purposes).
 Once on the webpage, make sure the following options are selected: